Aribeth07/aribeth07.github.io/source/about-me/index.md

 I create this child.
 With detailed tutorials and tool packs piling on the Internet, technical barriers are much easier to break these days.
 Should you try the same thing, I would suggest to get an oversee Virtual Private Server and google the rest of it - as you may be told or you've already figured out by yourself, you should NOT use any search engines other than google.

 If you want to post comments you don't have to give away your phone number, because you are not in CN LAN.
-Yes, I bring that up because I despise phone authentication.
+Yes, I bring that up because I despise phone number authentication.

 If you want to DDos this site for whatever reason hope you have mercy, as it really accomplishes nothing.